Bonds

 netplan-try

-Then to apply the configuration run:
+Then apply the configuration by running:

 netplan apply